 Wix is probably best suited for small businesses and startups.
 It has more than 510 templates, so you should be able to locate one that suits your niche, regardless of whether your company has to do with sports, beauty, children’s products, etc. All the templates are optimized for mobile use.

 With features like drag-and-drop, Weebly is one of the easiest platforms to master.
 One of the best features is that it allows you to create dedicated pages for all of your products.
-As an example, look how smoothly the Bliss store built on BigCommerce looks in real-life using, but it needs enough developers’ efforts to achieve that result:
+As an example, look how smoothly the Bliss store built on BigCommerce looks in real-life use, but it needs enough developers’ efforts to achieve that result:

-4. Choosing the Right eCommerce Website Hosting Platform
+4. Choosing the Right eCommerce Hosting Platform

 The way to assess the kind of service you will get from your host is to check recent uptime records.
-Look at other websites being hosted by the provider to get an accurate picture of what they can bring to the table.
+Look at other platforms being hosted by the provider to get an accurate picture of what they can bring to the table.

-As an eCommerce website, you accept payments online.
+As an eCommerce platform, you accept payments online.
 Knowing this, you need servers that are fully PCI-DSS compliant.
 It is also critical to ensure all data security through your servers.
 That protects both your business and all of your valued clients.

-5. Picking a Template for Your Website
+5. Picking a Template for Your Platform

 6. Identifying Needed Pages and Functionalities